usnistgov/ShopbotPyQt/README.md

     - **icons**
         Images used in the GUI

+    - **pypylon**
+        This is the Pylon SDK for Python, which allows the GUI to talk to Basler cameras.

+    - **testResults**
+        This holds results from performance tests.

+    - **tests**
+        This holds stripped-down versions of the GUI for testing the GUI one piece at a time.

     - `\__init\__.py`
         Metadata about this repo

+    - `calibration.py`
+        Window for calibrating ink speeds against ink pressures.

+    - `cam_bascam.py`
+        Communicate with Basler cameras.

+    - `cam_webcam.py`
+        Communicate with webcams.

+    - `cameras.py`
+        Set up GUI elements for cameras.

+    - `camObj.py`
+        Set up general functions for cameras.

+    - `camThreads.py`
+        Set up external threading for camera recording and previewing

+    - `channelWatch.py`
+        Set up external threading for watching changes to pressures during printing.

     - `config.py`
         Import saved settings

-    -  'convert.py'
+    -  `convert.py`
         Functions for converting a .gcode file to .sbp format.

+    - `files.py`
+        File handling

+    - `flags.py`
+        Interacting with Shopbot flags and windows registry keys

+    - `fluigent.py`
+        Interacting with the Fluigent pressure controller

+    - `fluThreads.py`
+        Set up external threading for the live pressure graph in the GUI

+    - `general.py`
+        Tools used across the GUI.
+Shortcuts for creating GUI elements.

+    - `layout.py`
+        Set up the overall layout of the GUI

-    - `pypylon-1.7.4rc1-cp38-cp38-win_amd64.whl`
+    - `log.py`
-        Wheel for pypylon version that this GUI was developed on.
+        Log messages created by the GUI

     - `sbgui.py`
         The main module for the GUI.
 Run this to launch the GUI.

-    - `sbgui_calibration.py`
-        Functions for calibrating flow rates

-    - `sbgui_cameras.py`
-        Functions for controlling the cameras

-    - `sbgui_files.py`
+    - `sbList.py`
-        Functions for file handling
+        Tools for the .sbp file queue and run buttons

+    - `sbpConvert.py`
+        Tools for converting text values to numerical values in .sbp files

+    - `sbpRead.py`
+        Tools for converting .sbp files to .csv lists of points

-    - `sbgui_fluigent.py`
+    - `sbprint.py`
-        Functions for controlling the Fluigent
+        Loop that runs during a print

-    - `sbgui_general.py`
+    - `settings.py`
-        Functions for setting up common layout elements
+        Sets up the settings window

-    - `sbgui_layout.py`
+    - `shopbot.py`
-        Functions for establishing the overall layout of the GUI
+        Sets up the shopbot portion of the GUI.

-    - `sbgui_print.py`
-        Functions for controlling cameras and Fluigent during the print.
-This corrects for the timing errors in SB3.exe

-    - `sbgui_shopbot.py`
-        Functions for controlling the shopbot.

 - **SBP files**
     The Shopbot control software is Sb3, which can take .gcode or .sbp files as inputs.
-We have chosen to use .sbp files for their ease of use and compatibility with Shopbot accessories.
+We have chosen to use a custom format for .sbp files for their ease of use and compatibility with Shopbot accessories.
 More info about .sbp files can be found here: https://www.shopbottools.com/ShopBotDocs/files/ComRef.pdf and here: https://www.shopbottools.com/ShopBotDocs/files/SBG00314150707ProgHandWin.pdf

-    - *sbpConvert.py*
-        Tools for converting text values to numerical values in .sbp files

     - *sbpcreator_programmatic.ipynb*
         (Under development) Jupyter notebook for generating sbp files composed of loops